Books That Will Make You a Better UX Designer

 • Designer: Oswald Bruce Cooper

-• Details: This iconic bold serif font exudes a retro charm that’s still relevant today.
+• Details: This iconic, bold serif font exudes a retro charm that’s still relevant today.
 Its thick, rounded letters are instantly recognizable.

 • Best For: Vintage logos, posters, and branding.